Codelab / 06 Functions and Methods / Lesson Document

 256

-When we tell Python to run a function like this, we call that a function call.
+When we tell Python to use a function like this, we call that a function call.
 Function calls have the name of the function (“pow”) followed by a matched pair of parenthesis.
-Inside the parenthesis are zero or more arguments, which are bits of data that we “pass in” to the function and which are processed by its code.
-Like a math function, a Python function will usually yield a result.
-In the first line of the example above, we can say that the function pow(2,3)
+Inside the parenthesis are zero or more parameters, which are bits of data that we “pass in” to the function and which are processed by its code.
+Parameters are conceptually similar to and often used interchangably with the term arguments, although they have slightly different connotations.

-Based on what you know about programming, can you write the code to compute the answer to the pow()
+Based on what you know about programming, can you write the code to compute the answer to the pow() function?

-function?
 Even if the answer is “no”, you can still calculate it by simply calling the function.
 This illustrates an important reason to use functions: you don’t need to know how it works, just what it does.
 Programmers call this a “encapsulation” or “information hiding”.
-For a power function, the difference between how something works and what it does is pretty small, but there are actually a lot of things in programming that are fairly easy to understand and really, really hard to do (the worst of these are easy to do poorly but hard to do right).
+For a power function, the difference between knowing how something works and knowing what it does is pretty small, but there are actually a lot of things in programming that are fairly easy to understand and really, really hard to do (the worst of these are easy to do poorly but hard to do right).
 Generating a random number is a good example of this concept.

-, you can take a look for yourself!
+If you’re really interested in how Python does anything, including pow(), you can take a look for yourself!
 Python is open source, which means that underlying code for Python itself is freely accessible.
 I wouldn’t necessarily recommend it though, since the reference implementation for Python is written in a different programming language, C, for reasons that are probably too complicated to get into here.

 Built-in Functions

-is what is called a built-in function in Python.
-These are the most fundamental, most basic operations in Python which do not require any import
+pow() is what is called a built-in function in Python.
+These are the most fundamental, most basic operations in Python which do not require any import statement to use.
+We’ve already used a few other built-in functions. print() is one we’ve used a lot. exit() and input() are others.
+We’ve also just used int() and str() to convert between types, and type(), which returns the type of a variable.

 >>> type(3)